Medically reviewed by Amanda Savage, edited 20/07/2023

 The symptoms associated with tight pelvic floor muscles often appear gradually.
 They can begin in early childhood as a general discomfort and, as the condition develops, the symptoms intensify into more severe pain and incontinence issues.
 This is often the stage where treatment is sought.

-- Pelvic pain and tenderness - A tenderness and aching feeling is usually localised to the perineum and anterior wall (front) of the vagina in women.
+- Pelvic pain and tenderness - One common tight pelvic floor symptom if you’re female might be a tenderness and aching feeling.
+This is usually localised to the perineum and anterior wall (front) of the vagina in women.
 It may be accompanied by single trigger points of more intense pain, that are aggravated by certain movements and postures where they are under greater pressure.

-- Involuntary muscle spasms - Muscle spasms often occur in skeletal muscles when they are overused and fatigued.
+- Involuntary muscle spasms - Muscle spasms often occur in skeletal muscles when they are overused and fatigued if your pelvic floor is too tight.
 They can be quite painful, but are often short lived and relieved by stretching the area.

 - Bladder / urinary incontinence - You may have difficulty in urinating, and slowing the flow of urine once you begin.
 Urge incontinence and an overactive bladder (OAB) are common as the bladder may never fully be emptied.